 Backless booster cushions

 The backless booster or booster cushion simply lifts your child to bring them closer to the 1.5m height needed to safely use the seatbelt.
-There are no positioners to keep the chest belt safely away from the neck.
+There are often no positioners to keep the chest belt safely away from the neck.
 Some backless booster seats have lower horns/handles to keep the lap belt positioned below the tummy.
 Besides not offering any side impact protection, there is also no support for a child who falls asleep.

 Until recently, basic crash testing of car seats only required front impact testing.
 But as far back as 2010, independent crash testing found the backless booster to be insufficient protection.
 Independent crash tests have been doing side impact protection for many years.
 Backless booster cushions, including the Mifold, get a zero safety rating from independent consumer body, Which? due to the complete lack of side impact protection they offer.

 Secure a Kid and Mifold Grab n Go

 While a backless booster cushion lifts the child up to the correct height, these products reposition the seatbelt itself.
 In the reviews I have found on these two products, they seem to help in positioning the belt away from a child’s vulnerable areas.

 The Secure a Kid has not been independently tested, but considering the fact that it has no shell whatsoever, it is safe to say it would not pass.
 The Mifold rates “poor” in forward impact and “fail” in side impact in independent testing.
 The testing is for something diffferent to seatbelt safety though.

 The law in South Africa

 South Africa has no laws in place to protect children over 3 years old in cars.
 Safety standards internationally are constantly evolving.
 The most recent update in Europe has moved the legal standard for backless booster cushions to a minimum of 22kg or 125cm.
 The recommendation remains that you keep your child in a full high back booster seat until they are 1.5m tall.
 Your child should also only use the seatbelt without assistance when they can pass the 5-point safety test.

 But you said they DO have a purpose?